vatscope/vatscope.github.io/index.md

 ### Privacy Policy

-VatScope will not collect or store your information in any form.
+VatScope itself will not collect or store your information in any form.

+For the anonymous data collected by Mapbox SDK, please visit https://www.mapbox.com/legal/privacy